 This is our signature tour.
 It comes highly recommended and we are the first tour company that has created and offer the Northern Route.
 We average over 250 species of birds for this route.
-This is a good opportunity to observe 9 species of hornbills out of the 10 species found in Malaysia.
 We begin with mountain and highland species, followed with the lowland and coastal species.
 We end at an easier pace on the famous beach resort island of Langkawi.

 The northern peninsular has a diverse range of habitat types to offer including lowland rainforest, montane forest, mangrove forest, mudflats, beaches, scrubland, rocky island outcrops and even some of the best diving in the region.
 With so much on offer this area will most surely excite and fulfill any nature traveler’s holiday.
 The infrastructure, accommodation, food and the added advantage of English being widely understood makes for an ideal and comfortable birding experience for birders.
 This tour will comprehensively cover most of the ecological niche habitats of Malaysian birds.

 Within this biosphere lie the states of Selangor, Penang, Perak and Kedah and Terengganu.
 Collectively it offers vast expanse of untouched rainforest, golden beaches, secluded coral islands and amazing flora and fauna and fantastic birds.
 Of the 18 Important Bird Areas (IBA) in Peninsula Malaysia, 11 are to be found within the boundaries of these five states.
 In all, there are some 640 species of resident, including 120 common migrant, birds to be found in Peninsular Malaysia.